 Body contouring surgery after a bariatric procedure can improve your quality of life and, in some cases, your functional ability.
-To qualify for a body contouring surgery as a bariatric patient, you’ll need to be in good general health and have good skin tone, in addition to a stabilized weight.
+To qualify for a body contouring surgery as a bariatric patient, you’ll need to be in good general health and have a good skin tone and a stabilized weight.

-When it comes to your health, bariatric surgery has not only been shown to be effective in the fight against obesity, but the various procedures can also treat comorbidities like type 2 diabetes, high blood pressure, and joint problems of the knees.
+Regarding your health, bariatric surgery has not only been effective in the fight against obesity, but the various procedures can also treat comorbidities like type 2 diabetes, high blood pressure, and joint problems of the knees.

 Skin Tone after Weight Loss

-With regards to skin tone, gaining over a hundred pounds or more can cause your skin to expand to accommodate the extra bulk.
-When you subsequently lose that weight, your skin won’t always bounce back to the way it looked before.
+With skin tone, gaining over a hundred pounds or more can cause your skin to expand to accommodate the extra bulk.
+When you subsequently lose that weight, your skin won’t always return to how it looked before.
 Your skin loses collagen and elasticity as you age and through certain events like extreme weight gain.
-Losing weight could then leave you with saggy skin, particularly along your abdomen.
+Losing weight could leave you with saggy skin, particularly along your abdomen.
 To qualify for cosmetic surgery, your doctor wants to know that your skin still retains a certain level of elasticity, which makes for the most impressive cosmetic surgical results.

 For stabilized weight, before you can be cleared for liposuction, your cosmetic surgeon will want to know that your weight loss has leveled off.
-Bariatric surgery can take between one and two years before the bulk of your excess weight permanently falls off, which can reduce your BMI from 40 or higher to 30 or under, which is the ideal body mass index for the post-bariatric body contouring.
+Bariatric surgery can take one to two years before the bulk of your excess weight permanently falls off, reducing your BMI from 40 or higher to 30 or under, which is the ideal body mass index for post-bariatric body contouring.

 Losing lots of weight can seem like the beginning of a brand-new life.
 However, when stubborn pockets of fat remain on your abdomen, legs, arms, back, or buttocks, your self-esteem can take a hit.
-To complete your weight loss journey and achieve your body shape goals, you’ll want to request liposuction from your cosmetic surgeon.
+You’ll want to request liposuction from your cosmetic surgeon to complete your weight loss journey and achieve your body shape goals.

 Liposuction can give you a more even skin tone, improve your bodily curves, and cause your confidence to soar.
-When you feel better about your body, you’ll find yourself feeling better about yourself and your position in life.
+When you feel better about your body, you’ll feel better about yourself and your position in life.
 You’ll be more likely to explore all that life has to offer.
-And when you combine other body contouring surgeries like breast augmentation, butt augmentation, or the tummy tuck with liposuction, life watches out.
+And life watches out when you combine other body contouring surgeries like breast augmentation, butt augmentation, or the tummy tuck with liposuction.
 You’re about to be a force to be reckoned with your new body and outlook on life.

 Learn more about bariatric surgery and post-bariatric liposuction by contacting Healthy Life Bariatrics.
-Dr. Babak Moeinolmolki is the only surgeon in Southern California who is dually trained in bariatric surgery and post-bariatric body contouring.
-That means you can achieve your health and body shape goals all under one roof.
-Call today to schedule a consultation (310)694-4486.
+Dr. Babak Moeinolmolki is the only Southern California surgeon dually trained in bariatric surgery and post-bariatric body contouring.
+You can achieve your health and body shape goals under one roof.
+Call today to schedule a consultation at (310)861-7844.